gajus/klaus/README.md

 #### Group Condition

-The condition itself can define new group.
+The condition itself can define new group, e.g.

 ```php
 $query = [